Loafers Lodge fire: Homicide inquiry and arraignment

 On 17 May 2023, police announced they were treating the fire as arson and had launched a homicide inquiry.
 At the time, police would not say whether accelerants were used on the fire or why they believe it was deliberately lit.

 On 18 May 2023, a 48-year-old man was arrested and charged with two counts of arson.
 He was arraigned in the Wellington District Court on 19 May 2023, where he entered no plea and was remanded in custody until 19 June 2023.
 The man's name was suppressed until his next appearance.
 On 1 June, he was charged with five counts of murder.

 On 23 June, Judge Christine Grice of the Wellington High Court granted the murder suspect name suppression until mid-August 2023.
 The suspect's trial was scheduled to take place in August 2024.

 On 21 March 2024, the suspect's lawyer Louise Sziranyi confirmed that the defendant would plead not guilty to the murder charges on the grounds of insanity.

 Opening arguments

 On 25 August 2025 the 50-year old defendant, who received interim name suppression, faced trial at the Wellington High Court on five charges of murder and two charges of arson.
-Justice Peter Churchman presided over the trial, which is expected to hear evidence from a 100 witnesses over a period of five weeks.
+Justice Peter Churchman presided over the trial, which heard evidence from a 100 witnesses over a period of five weeks.
 Crown prosecutor Stephanie Bishop told the court that CCTV footage proved that the defendant started two fires, which led to the building's destruction and the death of the five victims.
 Bishop suggested that the defendant lit the fires since he did not want to live at Loafer Lodge.
 She told the jury that the law could consider a killing a murder even if the defendant did not intend to kill someone.
 The defendant's lawyer Louise Sziranyi said the defendant would be mounting an insanity defence during the trial.